 g.
 And please be courteous of neighborhood homes.
 Please do not block driveways.

 Students who eat breakfast at school must report to the cafeteria first to eat.
-Often, there is not enough time to both eat and go to the gym.
-Eating breakfast is the first priority.

 Student Dismissal Plans & Changes